rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-migration-tool.md

 6. Inform users to refrain from changing their passwords during the migration process.

-Note: Users must reconfigure Outlook, [mail clients](/how-to/cloud-office-support-terminology/), and mobile devices, after the migration is complete to connect to their mailbox at Rackspace.
+**Note:** Users must reconfigure Outlook, [mail clients](/how-to/cloud-office-support-terminology/), and mobile devices, after the migration is complete to connect to their mailbox at Rackspace.
 Users can visit https://emailhelp.rackspace.com for configuration instructions.

-Warning: For more information about the migration preparation required for POP, IMAP, and Exchange servers, see [Prepare for POP, IMAP, and Exchange mail servers for migration](/how-to/prepare-pop-imap-exchange-mail-servers-for-migration/)
+For more information about the migration preparation required for POP, IMAP, and Exchange servers, see [Prepare for POP, IMAP, and Exchange mail servers for migration](/how-to/prepare-pop-imap-exchange-mail-servers-for-migration/)

 ### Migrate your email